ajbowen249/lait/README.md

 2. Regex Syntax - `awk` has yet another regular expression syntax to remember, and it even varies by vendor.
 3. Scripting Syntax - Like the regex point, `awk` using its own scripting language means one must play the, "is _this_ how I do x in this language?" game.
-While `TypeScript` (and, let's be real, using the type system here will be rare) is certainly not universal, its much more likely someone willing to install an `NPM` package will be familiar with it.
+While `TypeScript` (and, let's be real, using the type system here will be rare) is certainly not universal, it's much more likely someone willing to install an `NPM` package will be familiar with it.
 Standard `awk` is also light on language features and built-ins, and having built-in array sort and higher-order functions should prove useful in problems typically solved with `awk`.

 ## Features ComingSoon™
-- Pass regex capture groups to handlers
 - imports